Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Illustrative Examples

 \subsubsection{2-Class Results with Different Basis Classes}

 We first consider the results using $M=2$ new classes and both sets of basis classes.
-The optimal designs are shown in Figs.~\ref{fig:ex_truss_mbb1_2class} and~\ref{fig:ex_dpp_mbb1_2class} for the MBB beam with truss and freeform bases, respectively, and in Figs.~\ref{fig:ex_truss_mbb2_2class} and~\ref{fig:ex_dpp_mbb2_2class} for the multi-load bridge.
-The left side of the figures illustrate how the optimized classes are created via blending by breaking them down into the individual basis classes.
-For ease of interpretation, we show $\tilde{c}_d^{(m)}$ from Eq.~\ref{eq:class_interp}, which correspond directly to the weights used during blending (Eq.~\ref{eq:blend_final}), instead of the design variables $c_d^{(m)}$.
-The right-most sides of the figures present the optimal multiclass FGS and their final compliance, which are calculated by homogenizing each microstructure after the design is completed rather than using data-driven models.
+The optimal designs are shown in Figs.~\ref{fig:ex_truss_mbb1_2class} and~\ref{fig:ex_dpp_mbb1_2class} for the MBB beam with truss and freeform bases, respectively, and in Figs.~\ref{fig:ex_truss_mbb2_2class} and~\ref{fig:ex_dpp_mbb2_2class} for the bridge.
+The interpretation of the figures is described in the previous section.